simon-frankau/big-classic-mac/README.md

 ...
 Actually seems to be 0xe00 or 0x400 in the ROM!

+SCSI vars seem to be at 0xc00, compared to what almanac says.

 ### Boot sequence

 The system initialization sequence is subject to change; the